legacysurvey/legacysurvey/pages/dr4/description.rst

 Source Detection
 ================

+??ADM is this the same for all of the Legacy Surveys?

-The source detection uses a PSF- and SED-matched-filter detection on the DECam stacked images, with a 6\ |sigma| detection limit.
+The source detection uses a PSF- and SED-matched-filter detection on the stacked images, with a 6\ |sigma| detection limit.
 The Tractor fitting
 step is initialized with these positions, although those positions can be changed during the fits and low-S/N sources can be removed.

-For source detection, each DECam image is convolved by its PSF model, then a weighted stack of these is created in order to optimize the point-source detection efficiency.
+For source detection, each image is convolved by its PSF model, then a weighted stack of these is created in order to optimize the point-source detection efficiency.
 Next, SED-matched combinations of the three bands are